 My entire life had to become undone so I could truly start living again.

-After returning and allowing myself some time to heal, I poured into my business and loving my children.
-Little by little, our new life began to take shape.
+After returning, I focused on my business and loving my children.
+Little by little, life began to take shape.
 With each new challenge, we learned to find our silver lining, never allowing life or circumstances to keep us down for long.
 Sure, we stumble just like everyone else, but it’s what we do in those moments that propel us forward.

 I learned to accept that everything can change in an instant and to embrace the here and now.
 Change as life changes.
 Allow yourself to get unstuck from the idea of what you thought your life was supposed to look like.

-We settled into our new life and do our best to love well.
-We live on our own terms.
+Now, we do our best to love well.
 We take things day by day and live in the moments, even when they are messy and uncertain.

-And sometimes, just when you accept your new normal, you realize God’s plan for your life doesn’t end there and that miracles truly do happen.
+And just when you accept things as they are, you realize God’s plan for your life doesn’t end there and that miracles truly do happen.

-She is also a contributor for numerous national and international media outlets and is a guest speaker for colleges & universities, industry-related events, and philanthropic events across the globe.
+Jennifer is also a guest speaker for colleges & universities, industry-related events, and philanthropic events across the globe.